 As of the report date, USAgencies was operational in its corporate operations center.
-Under the CEA, USAgencies' performance is assessed annually relative to payroll obligations.
+Under the CEA, USAgencies' performance was assessed annually relative to payroll obligations.
 The most recent obligation includes \$9.5 million in payroll for the 12-month period ending September 30, 2014.
 USAgencies reported over \$5.7 million in payroll for this period, missing the performance requirement.
 This CEA has concluded as of September 30, 2014.

-As of the report date, USAgencies was not meeting all current performance requirements in the CEA.
-Subsequent to this report, LED has requested that the company reimburse the State (in accordance to the clawback provisions) due to the company's underperformance.
+As of the report date, USAgencies did not meet all performance requirements in the CEA.
+LED had requested the company reimburse the State (in accordance to clawback provisions) due to the company's underperformance.
+The company has filed for bankruptcy and LED expects to recover some of the owed reimbursement from the bankruptcy proceedings.